 It has 2 rows of shops that span the width of the Grand Canal.
 Here, you can expect a lot of visitors and shoppers.

 We were surprised by the size of this bridge.
-It is wide enough for 2 rows of shops on either side, and hundreds of visitors.
+The bridge is wide enough for 2 rows of shops on either side, and hundreds of visitors.
 It is long enough that you forget you are on a bridge!
 It is very deceiving from pictures.

 So, do some shopping here, because gift shops are super cheap on the bridge!
 You can get all your souvenirs here for just a few dollars.

 After you shop, stop at one of the restaurants along the grand canal and sip on an ice cold Venetian Spritz (they aren’t THAT great, but you gotta have one here)!
 You get served a bowl of potato chips with the spritz, which is a nice touch!

 We personally never rode a gondola.
 I know…